Exhibitions

 Tomás Saraceno / Cosmic Threads

-Planetarium opens permanent mega-installation by Tomás Saraceno
+Planetarium presents permanent mega-installation by the world renowned artist Tomás Saraceno

 The installation marks Saraceno's first permanent work in Denmark and his first collaboration with a planetarium worldwide.
 In Planetarium's newly renovated Stair Gallery, aesthetics and technology are combined in a unique experience that provokes reflection and curiosity.